atharva115/youtube-clone/README.md

 # youtube-clone
 this is a youtube front page clone using the languages such as HTML , CSS, JS . these are orignal code and some of are inspired by another github users .
-This is fun project nothing else .....Thanks
+This is fun project nothing else in this code some of the videos are work and some are thumbnials only...
+.....Thanks